EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Experimental Setup

 \section{Experimental Setup}

-Our evaluation of EvoSort is designed to mimic real-world high-performance computing (HPC) usage while providing rigorous, quantitative comparisons.
-In this section, we describe the hardware environment, dataset generation methodology, and baseline comparisons in detail, along with the mathematical framework for performance evaluation.
+\raj{Our evaluation of EvoSort is designed to mimic real-world high-performance computing (HPC) usage while providing rigorous, quantitative comparisons.
+It is important to note that EvoSort is positioned as a general-purpose sorting framework accessible at the Python level, and all benchmarks in this work compare EvoSort against other Python-accessible sorting methods.
+This ensures that the reported performance improvements are directly applicable to Python users and represent practical speedups achievable within the Python ecosystem, rather than comparisons against low-level C/C++ implementations that are not directly accessible to Python developers.} In this section, we describe the hardware environment, dataset generation methodology, and baseline comparisons in detail, along with the mathematical framework for performance evaluation.

 \paragraph*{Hardware Environment:} The experiments are executed on a high-end HPC node equipped with 1024\,GB of RAM and a multi-core processor configuration.
 Such extensive memory capacity allows us to hold arrays of up to $10^{10}$ elements entirely in main memory, eliminating the variability introduced by disk I/O. All sorting routines are implemented in Python 3.6.8, and performance-critical sections are accelerated using Numba's just-in-time (JIT) compilation \citep{Lam2015}.
 This acceleration ensures that the Python overhead is minimized and that the algorithms are executed close to native speed.
 Moreover, our approach leverages implicit parallelization within the refined parallel mergesort and block-based LSD radix sort algorithms, without requiring explicit concurrency flags, thereby simplifying deployment while maximizing resource utilization \citep{Frigo1999}.